rjhalliday/rjhalliday.github.io/_posts/2025-07-19-how-i-built-a-ci-cd-pipeline-for-lambda-and-s3-with-github-actions-and-terraform.md

 ### 3. Update Prod Lambda to Use Prod Tag

-We then point the Prod Lambda function (e.g. `prod-resumescan-nlp-yake`) to the new image.
+We then point the Prod Lambda function (e.g. `prod-function-name`) to the new image.

 A check confirms that the image was applied correctly by comparing the resulting URI.